 - Assessment was completed telephonically with member on 1/31/2014 after she was transported to the inpatient rehabilitation center.
 The member is a 41-y/o African American female member who was admitted to the hospital on 1/10/2014 for debridement of wound on upper left leg and administration of IV antibiotics.
 Member reported that she currently lives in Section 8 housing with her five children and her partner who is unable to complete wound care for the member.
 Member reported that this is why she had to go to an inpatient rehabilitation facility for continued wound care and IV antibiotics.
 Member reported that she was diagnosed with gestational diabetes during pregnancy, and there was no cessation of the diabetes after she gave birth.
 Member reported she is currently prescribed Lantus and Metformin but reported that she does not take her Metformin because of side effects (nausea).
-Member reported that she has not been testing her blood glucose levels for the past several months but shared that she does have a glucometer.
-Member also reported that she was diagnosed with glaucoma (2010) and gastroparesis (2011); member rated her health as good.
+Member reported that she was diagnosed with glaucoma (2010) and gastroparesis (2011); member rated her health as good.
 Reported no cultural or linguistic needs, shared that her current housing placement is stable, and safe and she gets help from family and friends.
 Reported that her only social concern at this time is financial, shared that she did apply for Supplemental Security Income (SSI), was denied, and is currently working with a lawyer to appeal the decision.
 Member reported that she sees her PCP regularly, with her last visit being 4 to 6 months ago, reports that she has a primary care dentist (PCD) and last saw him on 1/2/2013, and had her eyes checked 12/2013.
-Member reported that she wanted to change PCPs because she wants to get a PCP that is closer to her home.
+Member reported that she was to get a PCP that is closer to her home.
 Member identified her partner JW as an alternate contact. - PHQ-9 completed with member no issues with depression identified by member. - CAGE completed no alcohol or other drug (AoD) issues identified by member.

-6. Does the assessment include documentation of the member's cultural and/or linguistic needs?
+6. Does the assessment include documentation of the e member's cultural and/or linguistic needs?
+U • Dues the assessment metual uocumentation of the c member s cultural and/or miguistic necus.